• Skip to main content

 Finally, the Lists

-One of the most common questions that grown-ups ask me is “how do I know which books are good to read to kids”?
+One of the most common questions that grown-ups ask me is: “how do I know which books are good to read to kids”?

-That question is answered in this book.
-Fully the second half of the book is an extensive list of the books he recommends you read aloud.
-It’s 2020 when I’m writing this post for you and this book has been in constant publication since 1979.
+How good are the lists?
+It’s 2020 when I’m writing this article for you and this book has been in constant publication since 1979.
 41 years of the experiences of grown-ups reading to kids has gone into the development of the lists of recommended books.
-I don’t think you’ll go wrong starting with these books.
+I don’t think you’ll go wrong starting with the books on these lists.
 If anything you’ll discover a genre of reading that you, as a grown-up, will love, all the while helping the kids in your life become lifelong readers.

 Buy the Book